-In what specific areas is Ethereum better than Bitcoin?
+In what way is Ethereum different to Bitcoin?

 In the beginning, there was only one blockchain—Bitcoin.
 In the seven years since its creation, thousands have joined it.
 One of those is Ethereum.